-Origin of Chalukyas
+Origin of Chalukya Dynasty

 Origin of Chalukya dynasty has had various theories attributed to it.
 The consensus is that the founders of the empire at Badami were native to the Karnataka region.
-According to one theory, they are descendants of the "Seleukia" tribe of Iraq.
+According to one theory, they are descendants of the Seleukia tribe of Iraq.
 Their clash with the Pallavas was an extension of the fight between Seleukia and Parthians.
 The Chalukyas claim themselves as Harithiputras of Manavyasagotra in their inscriptions, whose lineage is same as their early overlords, the Kadambas of Banavasi.
 They took control of the territory formerly ruled by the Kadambas.
 A later record of Eastern Chalukyas claims that one ruler of Ayodhya came from south, defeated the Pallavas and married a Pallava princess.
 She had a child called Vijayaditya who was considered to be the father of Pulakesin I. However it was a common practice to link South Indian royal family ancestry to a Northern kingdom.
 The caste of the Chalukya dynasty has also been in controversies.
 Kashmiri poet, Bilhana, suggests that they were Sudras while others assert they are Kshatriyas.

 Chalukyas of Badami

 Chalukya dynasty was established by Pulakesin I in 543.
 Vatapi was the capital and their domain consisted entirely of Karnataka and larger extent of Andhra Pradesh in the Deccan.
 He was the most popular ruler of Badami dynasty.
-He was succeeded by Pulakesi II and extended empire to Northern kingdoms of the Pallavas.
-The dynasty was on the verge of decline and Vikramaditya I recovered its glory partially.
-He was succeeded by Vijayaditya and consequently by Vikramaditya`s rule.
-He is known for various victories over major southern states.
+He was succeeded by Pulakesin II who extended the empire to northern kingdoms of the Pallavas.
+The dynasty was on the verge of decline when Vikramaditya I recovered its glory partially.
+He was succeeded by Vijayaditya and subsequently by Vikramaditya II.
+The latter is known for various victories over major southern states.
 The last ruler was Kirtivarman II, who was overpowered by the Rashtrakutas.
 The Chalukyas ruled an empire stretching from the River Kaveri in the south to the River Narmada in the north.

-An encyclopedia of all arts and sciences called Manasollasa was written during the rule of Western chalukyas.
+An encyclopaedia of all arts and sciences called ‘Manasollasa’ was written during the rule of Western Chalukyas.
 The rule of the Western and Eastern Chalukyas was a major event in the history of Kannada and Telugu literatures respectively.
 Many notable writers and their creations flourished during this period.
-Karnateshwara Katha is believed to be a eulogy of Pulakesin II and belong to this period.
+‘Karnateshwara Katha’ is believed to be a eulogy of Pulakesin II and belong to this period.
 Chalukyan literature provided a great boost and encouragement to a number of scholars of that era.